danielmascena/calque/README.md

 ![license-badge](https://flat.badgen.net/npm/license/calque)

-CalqueJS is a tiny utility library (_only ~7KB_) for the native web platform, aimed to help building interfaces easily.
+CalqueJS is a tiny helper library (_only ~7KB_) for the native web platform, aimed to help building interfaces easily.
 The goal is to offer a declarative way to code UI components by writing bits of HTML, rather the traditional client-side scripting, and also providing a simple layer as Virtual DOM to update the view 🖼️ changes.

 It is based only on Web Standards, 💪powered by [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) language, [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) & [browser](https://developer.mozilla.org/en-US/docs/Web/API/Window) APIs, using them to calque the HTML-like template content into the base element properties.
 This approach suits to aid as an add-on for reusable [Web Components](https://www.webcomponents.org/). *No dependencies, frameworks, or transpilation needed* \o/ #usetheplatform